-Instead of transforming the Skype for Business service, Microsoft has been investing heavily in developing Microsoft Teams.
+Instead of transforming the Skype for Business service, Microsoft has instead been investing heavily in developing Microsoft Teams.
 Since it was launched in 2017, Teams has become an all-encompassing platform for all thing’s connectivity and collaboration.

-Microsoft will no longer support services that integrate with Skype for Business
+Microsoft will no longer support services that integrate with Skype for Business.

 Many third-party audio-conferencing providers integrate with Skype for Business to create a better, more connective experience.
 While many of these third-party solutions may continue to use the solution, others will migrate to another solution.
 Those who continue to use the Skype for Business integrations will no longer receive support for that application

-How is MS Teams different from Skype?
+How is Microsoft Teams different to Skype?

-In 2017, Microsoft launched Teams as “the hub for teamwork” as part of Microsoft office 365.
-It expands the capabilities of Skype for Business Online by bringing together chat, meetings, calling, collaboration, file storage, and more into a single platform.
+In 2017, Microsoft launched Teams as “the hub for teamwork” as part of Microsoft 365.
+It expands the capabilities of Skype for Business Online by bringing together chat, meetings, education, calling, collaboration, file storage and more into a single platform.
 In short, Teams has not only everything Skype could offer but so much more which makes collaboration and communication a lot easier among teams.
 While suitable for basic conversations, Skype for Business was limited in features for virtual collaboration, particularly in a fully remote working climate.